AbdullahKazi500/QIndia.github.io/README.md

 - A list of Open source Educational resources for the readers to learn from and get a good understanding of the subject

 ## Todo
+- [ ] Adding a Work in Progress Banner header on top of the website
 - [ ] Create a curated database of Quantum Computing internhips in India
 - [ ] Separate internships into seasonal (summer/winter) and throughout-the-year types
 - [ ] Add ability to filter database according to institution